 - What is the RELATIONSHIP between this change and other changes?

 Preparing for ITIL?
 Take this test to know where you stand!

 These questions must be asked for all changes.
-Without answers to these questions the change assessment cannot be completed and the risk to benefit ratio can not be understood.
-But who asks these questions or who does this assessment in change management process?
+Without answers to these questions, the change assessment cannot be completed and the risk-to-benefit ratio can not be understood.
+But who asks these questions or who does this assessment in the change management process?
 These questions are asked by the Change Manager or the Change advisory board or CAB.
 Let’s now understand these roles in a little more detail.

-- He or she ensures that process is followed
+- He or she ensures that the process is followed

 - Usually authorizes minor changes

-- Coordinates and runs CAB meetings, it’s the change manager’s job to identify key stakeholder for the changes and invite them to CAB.
+- Coordinates and runs CAB meetings, it’s the change manager’s job to identify key stakeholders for the changes and invite them to CAB.

 - Produces change schedule, making sure all changes are scheduled without conflict and without causing a bottleneck to business requirements.